The 'Locke & Key' curse is broken! Netflix picks up horror-fantasy to series

 Josh Friedman, Alex Kurtzman, and Roberto Orci previously tried to bring the comic to the small screen on Fox in 2010.
 Then, in April 2017, Hulu announced a pilot order for Locke & Key to be directed by It helmer Andy Muschietti (replacing Doctor Strange‘s Scott Derrickson).
 The Conjuring 2‘s Frances O’Connor had also been cast to play Nina Locke, the mother of the family.
 Hulu ultimately decided to not green light the series, paving the way for Netflix to acquire the rights.

-Muschietti is staying on as an executive producer for the new interpretation with fellow EPs David Ozer, Ted Adams, Lindsey Springer, Aron Eli Coleite, Barbara Muschietti, David Alpert, and Rick Jacobs.
+Muschietti is staying on as an executive producer for the new interpretation, while Cuse will executive produce through his company Genre Arts.
+Other EPs include David Ozer, Ted Adams, Lindsey Springer, Aron Eli Coleite, Barbara Muschietti, David Alpert, and Rick Jacobs.

 Comments